-At the most basic level, the user interface (UI) is the series of screens, pages, and visual elements—like buttons and icons—that you use to interact with a device.
+At the most basic level, the user interface (UI) is the series of screens, pages, and visual elements—like buttons and icons—that enable a person to interact with a product or service.

 User experience (UX), on the other hand, is the internal experience that a person has as they interact with every aspect of a company’s products and services.

 It’s common for folks to use these terms interchangeably, or sometimes incorrectly.
 If you’ve ever wondered, “What is UI, what is UX, and what’s the difference between them?” in today’s post we’ll dig a bit deeper into UI and UX to get a better understanding of the differences between them.